zmactep/pymol-gpt/README.md

 ## Install

-Instal `openai` package into conda environment of PyMOL, and then add the plugin via `Plugin Manager`.
+Install `openai` package into conda environment of PyMOL, and then add the plugin via `Plugin Manager`.